SSKcse/super-sensitive-intruder-alarm-using-Arduino-and-IR/README.md

 ### ✅ **Test It**
 Wave your hand in front of the IR sensor.
 The **LED and buzzer** should trigger instantly.

----

-Want to add a delay, or make it work only at night with an LDR?
-I can help with that too.